eva-takou/Optimal_Generation_Photonic_Graphs_Public/README.md

 Evangelia Takou

 ## License
-This project is licensed under GPL-3.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under GNU GPL-3.0 - see the [LICENSE](LICENSE) file for details.